-Dust Toolbox Talk
+Dust Control Safety Talk

-Construction dust is not just a nuisance, it can also seriously damage your health and some types can even kill you. regularly breathing these specks of dust over a long period of time can cause lung issues and even diseases.
+Construction dust is not just a nuisance, it can also seriously damage your health and some types can even kill you.
+Regularly breathing these specks of dust over a long period of time can cause lung issues and even diseases.

 Dust Health Hazards

 Everyone on a job site should know the damage construction dust can do to the lungs and airways.
 The main dust-related diseases affecting construction workers are:

 Some of these diseases such as asthma and advanced siliceous can develop rather quickly.
 However, most of these diseases take a long time to develop.

 Dust can build up in the lungs and gradually over time harm you.
 These effects are not often seen immediately and unfortunately by the time it is noticed the total damage done may already be serious and life-threatening.
 Construction workers are at a greater risk of developing issues associated with dust because many common construction tasks can create high dust levels.
 It is believed that over 500 construction workers die every year from exposure to silica dust.

 Before starting a project, it is important to assess the many dust hazards and risks that are linked to construction work and materials.
 High dust levels can be caused by several factors, including:

 You can use some of the following safety measures to control the risks involved with working around construction dust.

 1. Stop Or Reduce Dust